How to Auto Backup Excel File (2 Easy Methods)

 Sample Data

-• As a result, you will get a created auto backup file (Main Worksheet (AutoBack)) containing the date and time.
+• Get a created auto-backup file (Main Worksheet (AutoBack)) containing the date and time.

 Sample Data

-• Finally, click on the Main Worksheet (AutoBack) file and see the backup results from your previous savings.
+• Click the Main Worksheet (AutoBack) file and see the backup results from your previous savings.

 Sample Data